Skip to content

 5.0

-Hi everyone!! 💖 This is now our FOURTH book club meetup!
+Hi everyone!! 💖 This is now our SIXTH book club meetup!
 I can’t wait to get to know you all more, hang out and talk books.
-For this meeting we’ll be FINISHING Born, Darkly (Book 1 of the Darkly Madly Duet) by Trisha Wolfe.
-ALSO!!!!!!
-We are STARTING a new book called The Book of Azrael by Amber Nicole!!!
-Please read the first 17 chapters before coming so we have lots to discuss!!!
-If you are new, you don’t have to read Born Darkly and could just start the new book (it’s up to you!
-We’ll still spend a bit of time discussing it!)
+For this meeting we’ll be STARTING Divine Rivals by Rebecca Ross!!!
+Please read the first 14 chapters (part 1) before coming so that we have lots to discuss!
+The location MIGHT change.
+There is a new book bar that opened up in Toronto and I’d love to see if we can get a spot there.
+So stay tuned!!!
 Don’t stress if you’re new or didn’t make it to the last meetup!
 This is a super chill group and we’re mostly here to chat, vibe, and obsess over books together.
 Can’t wait to see you all!! 📚✨

 • Photo of the user